liskin/work.lisk.in/_posts/2020-05-06-linux-media-control.md

 as smartphones are the primary means of media consumption for many (most?) people.
 Turns out there are issues, too.
 There always are.

+Android's API for media control: “A [MediaSession][android-mediasession] should be created when an app wants to publish media playback information or handle media keys.”

 My Android device does not have a dedicated play/pause button, but my Bluetooth headphones do, so that's what I tested (wired headphones will likely behave the same).
 Obviously, most apps (including [vlc][]) react to play/pause